 The event was very well attended and, after a few speeches, Mike Wilson, CEO, The AIL Group of Companies, cut the ribbon with assistance from: Jeff Yurek, Ontario MPP, Elgin-Middlesex-London; Kelly Elliot, Ward 1 Councillor, Thames Centre; and Dale Gaston, President, Algonquin Bridge.

-We were very pleased to have two of our UK partners on hand for the event: Michael Treacy, CEO, Mabey Bridge; and Mark Carey, Group CFO, Mabey Holdings.
 Also in attendance were Graham Wilkinson, one of Algonquin Bridge’s original founders and Eric Snelgrove, a long-time associate of the company.

 Following a hearty lunch, the guests broke into smaller groups for plant tours led by members of the Algonquin team and supported by our bridge fabricators.
 As it happened, there were two large projects underway in the shop — a vehicular girder bridge destined for Northern Alberta and a pedestrian/trail truss bridge going to Quebec.
 Plus, we had a section of a Modular Panel Bridge erected in the yard.
 These all made excellent demonstration subjects for the tours.